itsmevyshnavi/Building-Search-Engine-Using-Machine-Learning-Technique/README.md

 # Building-Search-Engine-Using-Machine-Learning-Technique

+---

-🚀 Building a Search Engine Using Machine Learning
+**🚀 Building a Smart Search Engine with Machine Learning**

-📌 Overview
+**🌟 Introduction**

-This project implements a search engine that uses Machine Learning techniques to provide more relevant search results compared to traditional keyword-based search engines.
-The system ranks web pages intelligently using PageRank and Machine Learning models (SVM, XGBoost).
+Ever felt frustrated when search engines don't show the most relevant results?
+This project solves that by using Machine Learning (ML) techniques to build an intelligent search engine that ranks web pages based on relevance, making searching faster and more efficient.

-🔍 Features

-Intelligent Page Ranking using ML models.
+---

+**🔥 Why This Search Engine?**

+Unlike traditional search engines that rely on simple keyword matching, this search engine understands the context of queries and delivers highly relevant results.
+It:

+🔹Learns from past searches to improve ranking.

+🔹Uses ML models (SVM, XGBoost) for smart page ranking.

+🔹Is user-friendly and efficient.

+---

+**🚀 Features**

+✅ AI-powered Page Ranking – Smarter than traditional keyword-based engines.
-Web Crawler to collect and index data.
+✅ Web Crawler – Collects and indexes data from websites.

-User-friendly Interface for search queries.
+✅ Easy-to-Use Interface – Search like you normally would!

-Admin Panel to manage users and train ML models.
+✅ Admin Panel – Manage users and train ML models.

-Efficient & Scalable using TF-IDF for feature extraction.
+✅ Fast & Scalable – Uses TF-IDF for intelligent feature extraction.

-🛠️ Tech Stack
+---

+**🛠️ Technologies Used**
-Programming Language: Python 3.7+
+**Programming:** Python 3.7+

-Frameworks: Django
+**Framework:** Django

-Machine Learning: Scikit-learn, XGBoost, SVM
+**Machine Learning:** Scikit-learn, XGBoost, SVM

-Database: MySQL
+**Database:** MySQL

-Frontend: HTML, CSS🎯 How It Works
+**Frontend:** HTML, CSS

+---

+🎯 **How It Works:**

-Admin logs in and activates user accounts.
+1️⃣ Admin logs in and activates user accounts.

-Manager uploads datasets to train ML models.
+2️⃣ Manager uploads datasets to train the ML models.

-User logs in and performs searches.
+3️⃣ User logs in and searches for information.

-Search Query Processing:
+4️⃣ Search Query Processing:

-Converts user queries into TF-IDF vectors.
+- The query is converted into TF-IDF vectors.

-Uses SVM & XGBoost to find the most relevant web pages.
+- SVM & XGBoost models determine the most relevant web pages.

-Displays the ranked results with links.
+- Ranked results are displayed with links.

-📧 Contact
+  ---

+**📧 Contact:**

 Feel free to reach out if you have any questions:

-Creator: Vyshnavi EllendulaEmail: vysh785@gmail.comLinkedIn: linkedin.com/in/vyshnavi-ellendula-a02637294
+**Creator:** Vyshnavi Ellendula
+**Email:** vysh785@gmail.com
+**LinkedIn:** www.linkedin.com/in/vyshnavi-ellendula-a02637294

+🚀 Happy Searching! 🔍

+ ---